 Because of the complexity involved with business valuation, an expert business valuation professional is important in helping divorcing spouses navigate the division of assets when one of the assets is a business.
 Additionally, hiring an attorney skilled in business valuations in a divorce is also crucial.
 The attorneys at Jones Family Law Group have the training, skills and experience in business valuation to help you.

 With a combined 30 years in family law, the attorneys at Jones Family Law Group, LLC, will provide the legal guidance you need.
 Be sure to follow us on social media, including Facebook, Twitter, Instagram and LinkedIn.
 Share our articles with others!
-For questions or to schedule a confidential consultation, call 314-449-8830.
+For questions or to schedule a confidential consultation, contact our team.